Judicial Selection Committee (Israel)

 The Israeli Judicial Selection Committee (הוועדה לבחירת שופטים) is the body that appoints judges to Israeli courts.

-The committee was established in 1953, following the enactment of the Judges Bill.
+The committee was established in 1953, following the enactment of the Judges Law.
 The founding of the committee was intended to prevent outside political pressure, and so ensure the independence of the judges.
+Prior to the establishment of the State of Israel on 14 May 1948, by its Declaration of Independence, courts and justices were chosen by the British Mandate, incorporating and adding to earlier Ottoman law.

 Appointment of judges before the committee's establishment

 Until the enactment of the Judges Bill, the Justice Minister appointed the judges.
 Only the appointment of judges to the Supreme Court needed approval of the Cabinet and the Knesset.

 When the State of Israel was established, the British judges appointed by the Mandate government left the country, but in most courts the Jewish judges remained, allowing the continued operation of the courts following the Declaration of Independence.
 In the Supreme Court only one Jewish judge, Gad Frumkin, was serving at the time.

 Pinchas Rosen, the first Justice Minister decided not to continue Frumkin's tenure, and appointed five new justices, who were confirmed by the provisional government and provisional state council in July 1948.
 The five judges were appointed on a partisan basis: the court president Moshe Smoira and Yitzhak Olshan were identified with Mapai; Menachem Dunkelblum was associated with the General Zionists; Rabbi Simcha Assaf represented the religious faction; and Zalman Cheshin was mistakenly considered to be a revisionist, although in fact he belonged to the Haganah.